goatshriek/stumpless/docs/CONTRIBUTING.md

 a new branch based on the `latest` branch.
 Don't forget to update the ChangeLog with your changes, and when you're ready open a pull request against `latest`.

-It is unusual, but you may find that it is more appropriate to base your branch on the `release` branch instead of `latest`.
-Some examples of these types of changes are:
+It is unusual, but you may find that it is best to base your work on the `release` branch instead of `latest`.
+This is a lot more work than using `latest` though, since the changes still need to be merged into `latest` which may have diverged enough to cause conflicts.
+It will also probably require cutting a new patch-level release with the changes.
+So don't do this unless it's truly necessary, as in these cases:
- * updates to project documentation that is relevant to the current version of the project as well as the next
+ * patches need to be applied to the last release in order to fix broken functionality
- * patches that need to be applied to the current version of the library in order to fix broken functionality (note that this will require updating the library to the next patch level, for example from 1.3.2 to 1.3.3)
+ * critical updates to documentation that could cause serious misuse or breakage if not corrected

 Be sure to check out the [dependencies](dependencies.md) list to make sure that your development environment has all of the necessary tools.
 More specifically,